Should you pay off debt with the BankAmericard?

 Wells Fargo Reflect

-The Wells Fargo Reflect offers a 0 percent intro APR for up to 21 months on qualifying balance transfers from account opening (15.24 percent to 27.24 percent variable APR after).
-This includes 18 months from the opening of your account, plus up to three additional months if you make consistent, on-time monthly payments during the intro and extension periods.
-This ultimately brings its offer in line with that of the BankAmericard, but if you slip up and fall behind on payments, you’ll lose access to the extension period.
+The Wells Fargo Reflect offers a 0 percent intro APR for 21 months on qualifying balance transfers made within 120 days from account opening (17.99 percent to 29.99 percent variable APR after).
+This ultimately brings its offer in line with that of the BankAmericard.

-The Reflect also has no annual fee — but you’ll need to pay an intro balance transfer fee of 3 percent ($5 minimum), which jumps to 5 percent after the first 120 days ($5 minimum).
+The Reflect also has no annual fee — but you’ll need to pay a balance transfer fee 5 percent ($5 minimum).

 U.S. Bank Visa Platinum